zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

  Tim says, “Tell me about it.”
 After Pam says machine is r eally temperamental, Tim uses an expression that shows that he agrees with Pam.
 It’s often something that you will say, this expression “tell me about  it,” when it’s a negative thing and that you already know about it and you have a  lot of, perhaps, experience with it.

 Pam says, “Okay, I found your original, but it’s stuck.”
 We  mentioned earlier that a paper jam is when paper gets stuck.
 “Stuck” means unab le to move, something that is trapped in one place or position.
 So metimes we use this expression when we’re trying to figure out a complicated  problem.
 For example, a student is doing a math problem, let’s say an algebra  problem, and he starts to solve the problem but after a few minutes he doesn’t kno w what to do.
 He might say, “I’m stuck” – I can’t move forward, I don’t know the a nswer.
 Here, the term refers to the paper that can’t move because it’s inside  the machine.
 Pam says, “I’m afraid if I pull too hard, (the original – the  paper) will tear (tear).”
 “Tear” means to be ripped into two or more pieces.
-This is a ve rb we use, for example, when you have a piece of paper and you do this [sound o f paper being torn].
+This is a ve rb we use, for example, when you have a piece of paper and you do this [sound of paper being torn].
 If you rip or tear the paper, the paper will now be in two different pieces.
 The word “tear,” like the word “feeder” that we mentioned ear lier, has a couple of different meanings in English; take a look at our Learning Guide for some additional explanations.

 Tim says, “Let me try,” meaning let me try to get the pa per out of the machine.
 He then says, “I got it!”
 He was able to remove it.  “ Okay, I need to shrink the first page and adjust the contrast so that it is more rea dable.”
 To “shrink” means to make something smaller, to reduce the size.
 To “adjust  the contrast” means to change the difference between two things, usually someth ing that is white and black or light and dark.
 So, if you have a piece of pa per where the writing isn’t very clear, you may increase the contrast so that the cop ier is able to copy more effectively.
 So, “contrast” is a difference between two  things; when we’re talking about a copy machine, it refers to the black and the wh ite on the page.
 Tim says, “Then I need to enlarge the second page.”
 To “enlarg e” is the opposite of to reduce or to shrink; to “enlarge” means to make larger,  to make something bigger.
 “After that,” Tim says, “I need to make 20 col lated copies.”
 Something that is “collated” is something that is put into the corr ect order.
 So, if you have three pages that you are copying, and you need to make 1 0 copies for a meeting you’re going to, “collated copies” would be copies wher e the pages (one, two, and three) are in the correct order.
 Not 10 pages wit h page one, 10 pages with page two, 10 pages with page three; that would be un -collated.